veeam/blksnap/doc/blksnap.rst

 -----

 A set of tests was created for regression testing [#userspace_tests]_.
-Bash has written tests with simple algorithms that use the console tool ``blksnap`` to control the module.
+Tests with simple algorithms that use the console tool ``blksnap`` to control the module are written in bash.
 More complex testing algorithms are implemented in C++.
 Documentation [#userspace_tests_doc]_ about them can be found on the project repository.